agilecustoms/release/docs/artifact-types/aws-s3.md

     # ...
     steps:
       - name: Checkout
-        uses: actions/checkout@v4
+        uses: actions/checkout@v5

       - name: Download artifacts
-        uses: actions/download-artifact@v4
+        uses: actions/download-artifact@v5
+        with:
+          path: s3

-      # this will download static assets and place them in `s3` directory (see Build workflow)
+      # this will download static assets and place them in `s3` directory
       # next step recognize that `s3` directory exists and upload all files from it to S3

       - name: Release